Chief privacy officer: Responsibilities & Duties

 Many of these activities and requirements are included in CPO job descriptions.

 The role requires strong collaborative relationships with other stakeholders in an organization, including engineers and product managers (for privacy impacts to products and services), human resources (for privacy impacts to employee data), legal teams (for monitoring and interpretations of applicable laws and compliance measures), procurement and vendor management, and information technology and information security teams.

+The Chief Privacy Officer is also responsible for developing and implementing policies to protect personal data, managing risks related to privacy laws and regulations, and serving as the central authority for privacy decisions.

 Interactions with Other Senior Roles

 As organizations identify the need for a CPO, a frequent challenge arises in regards to placement of the role within the organization structure and the issue of overlap between similar "C-level" roles, most notably the many intersections between the roles of the CPO and the Chief Information Security Officer (CISO).
 While CPOs and CISOs have some overlap in responsibilities around data protection and data governance, ultimately privacy and security have different roles to play.
 For example, while CPOs and CISOs may both be concerned with the prevention of data breaches, responsibility for managing technical prevention measures will tend to lay with the CISO while a CPO's concerns will look more broadly at whether otherwise properly secured data is being used in ways that might place the company at legal, regulatory, or reputational risk.

 Another area of potential overlap, and sometimes confusion, is the interaction between a CPO and the increasingly common role of Data Protection Officer (DPO).
 The DPO role is specifically required for certain organizations falling under the jurisdiction of the EU GDPR.
 DPOs have very specific roles, requirements, and expectations delineated in GDPR Article 39 and associated regulatory guidance, and those include a level of required independence and organizational separation that make it very different from a CPO.